What Is Anger?

 It should be stated that anyone displaying any of these behaviours does not always have an anger management problem

-Counselling and psychotherapy can enable the individual to develop a balanced approach to anger, which both controls the emotion and allows the emotion to express itself in a healthy way.
+Counselling and psychotherapy can enable the individual to develop a balanced approach to anger, which controls the emotion and allows the emotion to express itself in a healthy way.
 During anger management individuals are encouraged to be more:

 A common skill nurtured in anger management therapy is learning assertive communication techniques.
 Assertive communication is the appropriate use of expressing feelings and needs without offending or taking away the rights of others.
 It is typically started with the use of "I" statements followed by a need statement.
 For example, "I feel upset when you don't take my feelings into consideration when you talk about your past relationships.
 I hope you can be more thoughtful and know what you should and should not say the next time."